A note on the non-existence of prime models of theories of pseudo-finite fields: Non-existence of prime saturated models

 \section{Non-existence of prime saturated models}

-\begin{defn} Let $T$ be a complete theory, $M$ a model of $T$. \begin{enumerate} \item The model $M$ is $\aleph_\epsilon$-saturated if whenever $A\subset M$ is finite, then every strong type over $A$ is realised in $M$.
-When $T=T^{eq}$, equivalently, for any finite $A\subset M$, any type over $\acl(A)$ is realised in $M$. \item Let $\kappa$ be an infinite cardinal or $\aleph_\epsilon$.
+\begin{defn} Let $T$ be a complete theory, $M$ a model of $T$. \begin{enumerate} \item The model $M$ is $\aleph_\varepsilon$-saturated if whenever $A\subset M$ is finite, then every strong type over $A$ is realised in $M$.
+When $T=T^{eq}$, equivalently, for any finite $A\subset M$, any type over $\acl(A)$ is realised in $M$. \item Let $\kappa$ be an infinite cardinal or $\aleph_\varepsilon$.
 We say that $M$ is {\em $\kappa$-prime} if $M$ is $\kappa$-saturated, and elementarily embeds into every $\kappa$-saturated model of $T$. \item Let $A\subset M$, and $T(A):={\rm Th}(M,a)_{a\in A}$, $\kappa$ as in (2).
 We say that $N$ is {\em $\kappa$-prime over $A$} if $N$ is a $\kappa$-saturated model of $T(A)$, and elementarily embeds into every $\kappa$-saturated model of $T(A)$. \end{enumerate} \end{defn}

 {\bf In the remainder of this section we assume GCH}. \begin{rem} It follows that if $\kappa$ is a regular cardinal larger than the cardinality of the language, and $A\subset M$ has cardinality $<\kappa$, then $T$ has $\kappa$-prime models over $A$, and furthermore they are all $A$-isomorphic: this follows easily observing that $T(A)$ has cardinality $<\kappa$, and the fact that our hypothesis on $\kappa$ guarantees that there are saturated models of $T(A)$ of cardinality $\kappa$.
-We will now show that when $T$ is the theory of a pseudo-finite field, this is the essentially the only case when $\kappa$-prime models exist. \\ The GCH hypothesis could be weakened to $2^{\aleph_0}=\aleph_1$ and to regular cardinals $\kappa$ satisfying $\kappa^{<\kappa}=\kappa$.
+We will now show that when $T$ is the theory of a pseudo-finite field, this is essentially the only case when $\kappa$-prime models exist.
+The GCH hypothesis could be weakened to $2^{\aleph_0}=\aleph_1$ when $\trdeg(A)=\aleph_0$, and to $\lambda^{<\kappa}\leq \lambda^+$, where $\lambda=|A|$. \end{rem}